sosuisen/logseq-cardbox/README.md

 You need to restart Logseq for the language change to take effect.

 ## Limitations
-- Pages without body text are not displayed.
+- CardBox will not display pages without body text.
-  - Logseq does not create .md files for title-only pages without body text.
-This plugin reads the modification time of the .md file directly, so pages with no file cannot be displayed.
+	- Logseq does not create a .md file for a page with only a title without body text.
+This plug-in reads the modification time of the .md file directly, so it cannot display pages with no file.
-- Logseq is currently in beta and cannot correctly manage page modification times.
-For this reason, this plugin needs a "Folder selection" operation to obtain the modification time.
+- Since Logseq is currently in beta, it cannot correctly manage the modification time of pages.
+If the modification time is incorrect, please press the "Rebuild" button (it will get the modification time directly from the specified pages folder).
-  - By the time Logseq v1.0 is released, the 'folder selection' operation will no longer be necessary.
   - See https://github.com/logseq/logseq/issues/8556
-- The 'folder selection' operation is only required once for each graph when Logseq is launched.
 - Changes made directly to the .md file while Logseq is not running will not be reflected in the CardBox.
-  - To reflect them, you need to press the 'Rebuild' button.
+	- To reflect them, press the 'Rebuild' button.
+- After executing the "Re-index" in Logseq, press the "Rebuild" button in the CardBox.
+  - If you do not rebuild, pages may not be displayed in the correct time order.
-- Press the 'Rebuild' button after Re-index Logseq.
-If not you cannot open a page in the sidebar.
+  - If you do not rebuild, you cannot open the page in the sidebar from CardBox.

 # Support